ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

     _foo-challenge.example.com.
 IN   TXT  "token=3419...3d206c4"

-If there are multiple tokens required, each one MUST be in a seperate RR to allow them to match up with any additional attributes.
+If there are multiple tokens required, each one MUST be in a separate RR to allow them to match up with any additional attributes.
 For example:

     _foo-challenge.example.com.
 IN   TXT  "token=3419...3d206c4 attr=bar"
                                  IN   TXT  "token=5454...45dc45a attr=quux"